JinhaKimGH/Library/README.md

 # Library App

-This project simulates a personal library.
+This project simulates a personal library to store your books.

 Books and their basic information are displayed on a page on their own card.